The Mission to Seafarers: Wellington, NZ

 Wellington Maritime Exhibition - 6th to 21st July 2024

-This is an exciting exhibition of paintings and sketches of ships, by internationally acclaimed maritime artists Alfred Memelink of Petone and Paul Deacon of Blenheim, featuring historic and modern merchant shipping that has passed through the port of Wellington.
+This was an exciting exhibition of paintings and sketches of ships, by internationally acclaimed maritime artists Alfred Memelink of Petone and Paul Deacon of Blenheim, featuring historic and modern merchant shipping that has passed through the port of Wellington.

 Alfred Memelink Artspace Gallery